 In the Statistics & Data Science Department our approach to advising is one in which we support and guide students as they develop their personal, academic, and professional goals.
 Advising involves more than just choosing classes and we have created a structure that supports not only your undergraduate career, but your post-graduation goals as well.

 Students are encouraged and expected to meet with their academic advisor at least once a semester in order to ensure you are progressing through your academic career appropriately.
 We are a resource that is solely meant to help you throughout your undergraduate experience in a variety of different ways.
 Make sure to utilize that amazing resource!

-Below you will find information on your academic advisor, faculty advisor(s), the Academic Advising Center, and very helpful FAQs!
+Click on any of the icons above to find information on your academic advisor, faculty advisor(s), the Academic Advising Center, and very helpful FAQs!

 Your faculty advisors are a resource to address your questions surrounding jobs/internships, graduate school, and selecting specific classes for the type of career you are wanting to pursue.
 Your faculty advisor should be who you contact once you have spoken with other resources on campus (such as Career and Professional Development Center, CPDC), and are here to help you with specific questions regarding life after CMU in the Statistics field.

 For example, you should contact CPDC for help with how to find an internship, and how to apply, but you would contact your faculty advisor if you are trying to choose between multiple offers to discuss your interests and how they align with each position.

 Please read the following Frequently Asked Questions prior to contacting the department.